Createdd/Writing/articles/AskGaryVee.md

 #### Starting out

 Be thankful for the opportunities you have.
 Don’t try to convince people, who don’t like your product.
 Focus on the ones that already do.
 For the start you have to grind hard.
 Always deliver a lot of high quality content.
-For finding partners be self aware and choose someone that compliments your weaknesses.
+For finding partners be self-aware and choose someone that compliments your weaknesses.
 Don’t listen to excuses when it comes to investing in you.
 When they believe in you, they support you.

 #### Education